-Building an estate plan for you and your family can help you ensure that your assets are managed according to your wishes and that your loved ones are taken care of.
+Building an estate plan for you and your family can help ensure that your assets are managed according to your wishes so your loved ones are taken care of.
 Family estate planning involves creating legal documents such as wills, trusts and healthcare directives to address your financial and healthcare decisions.
 By planning ahead, you can streamline the process for your heirs and reduce potential legal challenges.

 A financial advisor with estate planning expertise can help you navigate this all-important process.
-Connect with a fiduciary financial advisor today.

 Understanding Estate Planning

-An estate plan typically includes several key components:
+An estate plan typically includes several key components.

 Estate Planning Options: DIY vs. Hire a Professional